ngboonhai/bmoc/cm/mpoc/Intel/inference_v1.0/README.md

 - Re-source session envrionment to enable Conda utility: source /etc/environment.

 ## To install OpenVino Toolkits on top of any of container images
-- goto openvino directory; <this-repo>/cm/mpoc/Intel/openvino
+- goto openvino directory: <this-repo>/cm/mpoc/Intel/openvino